Frequently Asked Questions (FAQ)

 You may notice some times that a little wax is left behind after unwrapping your Apiwrap.
 This is often because the item was warm when it was wrapped, melting the wax on more than usual.
 This residue can be removed by washing with soap, but is harmless as the wax compound is made from food safe ingredients.
 If residue is left on crockery it can be washed off the same way with soap and water.

 Yes!
-Apiwraps work really well for keeping cookie dough and other freezer foods that would be kept with plastic wrap.
+Apiwraps work really well for keeping cookie dough, bread, and other freezer foods that would be kept with plastic wrap.
 Take a moment to let them come to room temperature before unwrapping.

 Yes!
 Apiwraps are watertight, but the allow a little air circulation – they won’t allow external yeast or bacteria to get in.
 This is the ideal environment for fermentation.